jyouturner/hello-glean/README.md

 ## What is this?

-Glean's web and desktop apps are great for humans, but AI agents need programmatic access.
-This project bridges that gap — it lets your coding assistants and automation scripts tap into the same enterprise knowledge that Glean has already indexed and connected:

-- **CLI** — Chat with Glean from your terminal.
-Ask questions, get answers with source links, save transcripts.
+This project exposes Glean to AI agents as a chat tool.
+Two pieces, designed to be used together:

-- **MCP Server** — Connect Glean to coding agents like GitHub Copilot, Claude Code, or Cursor.
-Your AI assistant can look up internal docs, past decisions, and team knowledge while helping you code.
-Talks directly to Glean — no separate service needed.
+- **MCP Server** — exposes `glean_chat` and `glean_reset_session` to any MCP-compatible coding agent (Claude Code, GitHub Copilot, Cursor, …).
+The agent can chat with Glean while helping you work.
-- **Agent Skill** — A drop-in skill at `skills/glean-mcp/` that teaches an agent how to use the MCP effectively (multi-turn chat, first-person SSO scoping, natural-language questions vs keyword bags).
+- **Agent Skill** (`skills/glean-mcp/`) — the operating manual for the MCP.
+Without it, agents treat `glean_chat` like a keyword search box and get shallow, generic answers.
+With it, they multi-turn within a session, use first-person SSO scoping, and cite the artifacts Glean returns. **Install both — the Skill is what makes the MCP useful in practice.**

 ## Prerequisites